+Emission factors from the US EPA (1995) refer to a multiple hearth furnace and, as a first approach, can be applied to other furnace designs of sewage sludge incinerator.

+Incineration of industrial waste and hazardous waste

+There is very limited information in the literature regarding industrial waste and hazardous waste incineration especially regarding uncontrolled facilities.

+Therefore, in absence of data at facility level permitting to apply the Tier3 method, as a first approach, inventory compilers may wish to apply default emission factors for uncontrolled municipal waste incinerator to (non-hazardous) industrial waste incinerators (see chapter 5.C.1.a) and default emission factors for uncontrolled sludge incineration (Table 3-2) to hazardous waste incineration.

 Abatement

 A number of add-on technologies exist that are aimed at reducing the emissions of specific pollutants.
 The resulting emission can be calculated by replacing the technology-specific emission factor with an abated emission factor as given in the formula:

-(4)
+EFtechnology,abated=(1-ηabatement)×EFtechnology,uncontrolled (3)

+ηabatement : Abatement efficiency

+EFtechnology, uncontrolled : Emission factor of the technology for an uncontrolled situation

 This section presents default abatement efficiencies for a number of abatement options, applicable in this sector.

-Industrial waste incineration plant
+Industrial waste, hazardous waste and sewage sludge incinerators

-This section presents abatement efficiencies for industrial waste incineration plants.
+This section presents abatement efficiencies for industrial waste, hazardous waste and sewage sludg incineration facilities when there is limited information on the type of abatement technologies in place and therefore a limited stratification of incinerated waste into technologies.

-Abatement efficiencies for dioxins are taken from the United Nations Environment Programme (UNEP) Chemicals Toolkit (UNEP, 2005), while efficiencies for particulates are taken from US Environmental Protection Agency (US EPA, 1996); for a large extent these data are based on expert judgement.
+Abatement efficiencies for industrial waste, hazardous waste and sludge incineration are considered as identical as abatement efficiencies in Municipal waste incineration (Chapter 5.C.1.a of the Guidebook).

-Table 3-3 Abatement efficiencies (ηabatement) for source category 5.C.1.b.i, 5.C.1.b.ii, 5.C.1.b.iv Industrial waste incineration including hazardous waste and sewage sludge
+Table 3-3 Abatement efficiencies (ηabatement) for source category 5.C.1.b.i Industrial waste incineration, 5.C.1.b.ii hazardous waste incineration and 5.C.1.b.iv sewage sludge incineration